kunhwiko/concepts/development/software-engineering.md

 ---
 ##### Abstraction
 ```
-hide all but important features to reduce complexity and think about things at a higher level
+Concept of hiding all but important features and giving ability to conceptualize things at a higher level to reduce complexity.

-ex) think about instance variables and methods of a TV at a higher level, rather than the specific/internals of a TV
 ```

 ##### Encapsulation
 ```
-bundling data fields as private to prevent open access and changes
+Bundling data fields as private to prevent open access and changes.
 ```

 ##### Inheritance
 ```
-parent class : Dog
-child class : Retriever

-child class can inherit all instance variables and methods of parent class, while defining its own fields or methods
+Concept of passing down instance variables and methods of a parent class to a child class.

-Advantages:
-  1) Reusability : Do not have to write already existing lines of code
+As an example, a parent class could be "Dog" and a child class could be "Retriever".
-  2) Define common protocol for group of classes
+This allows code to be reusable and define a common protocol for groups of classes.
 ```

 ##### Polymorphism